 In my home, I use mostly white, grey, and black.
 In my bedrooms, I use more creams and tans with grey.
 Not every room has to be the same but try and keep it somewhat consistent.
 These are fast and free suggestions to use to achieve the look you want.

 Let’s look at some examples of rooms that work with the 60-3-10 rule.
 Below I have some stunning rooms that fit the modern farmhouse style.

-The below living room is a good example of how she has white grey and accent color pink.
+The living room is a good example of how she has white grey and accent color pink.
 The floral really pops and makes this room stand out.
-You can check out the photo by clicking here.
+You can see the cute farmhouse living room here.

 Now time to think about some lights.
 There are so many different possibilities.
 There are lamps, light fixtures, or hanging lights.
 Really endless ideas for this.
 If your room is lacking natural sunlight you might want to add a couple extra bright LED lights to the room.

 I just heard about this really cool trick where you add a push on light or remote-controlled light inside a fixture where you do not have electricity available.
 Read the full article here and see the inspo below.

 Check out some of my favorite light options.
 Lot’s of different options including bulbs, finishes, and colors.

 Now your room is starting to feel more complete and it is time to add some accent pieces.
 Maybe a stack or two of old books?
 Or some potted plants or faux greenery?
 Maybe add some galvanized tin items or a 3 tiered tray?
 Below are some stunning pieces for inspiration.